Automated calculation of Jet fragmentation at NLO in QCD: Applications at the LHC

 Prescribed calculation scheme and its numerical implementation are especially desirable for predictions of various measurements carried out at the LHC.
 In typical fragmentation measurements at the LHC, the requirement is often imposed that the tagged hadron is produced either within a reconstructed jet or in association with an isolated photon or a $Z$ boson.
 Meanwhile, jet algorithms and various selection cuts are applied in the analyses which can be implemented easily in a MC event generator such as \MG.
 In the following, we show three examples of such calculations that we adapted to the corresponding LHC measurements.
 We focus on the measurements of spectrum of unidentified charged hadrons.
 Predictions on tagged hadrons with a specified flavor can be obtained easily using the same NLO grids multiplied with the corresponding fragmentation functions.

 In the following calculations we use the CT14 NLO parton distribution functions~\cite{Dulat_2016}, the BKK fragmentation functions~\cite{bkk1,bkk2,bkk3} and the NNFF1.1 fragmentation functions~\cite{Bertone:2017tyb, Bertone:2018ecm} for unidentified charged hadrons.
 We set central values of the factorization and renormalization scales ($\mu_{F,0}$ and $\mu_{R,0}$) to the default dynamic scale used in \MG, namely the sum of the transverse mass of all final state particles divided by 2.
 For the fragmentation scale, we set its central value ($\mu_{D,0}$) to the maximum of the transverse momentum of all final state particles.
 The above central values equal in the case of only two massless particles in the final states.
 The scale variations are obtained by taking the envelope of theory predictions of the 9 scale combinations of $\mu_F/\mu_{F,0}=\mu_R/\mu_{R,0}=\{1/2,1,2\}$ and $\mu_D/\mu_{D,0}=\{1/2,1,2\}$.
+We note alternative choices on the fragmentation scale of using the transverse momentum of the jet multiplied by the jet cone size when calculating hadron fragmentation inside the jet~\cite{Kaufmann:2015hma}.
+For typical jet cone sizes of $\sim 0.5$ used in the LHC measurements, the choice is close to our nominal choice of the fragmentation scale.